lauramapu/AOHs/README.md

 `/scripts`: contains the needed scripts to conduct the workflow

-`/Spatial_Data`: contains some of the needed spatial data to conduct the workflow, some files must be generated elsewhere, downloaded manually or downloaded though code
+`/Spatial_Data`: contains some of the needed spatial data to conduct the workflow, some files must be generated elsewhere, downloaded manually or downloaded through code

 `/Habitats`: contains the needed files to translate ESA CCI land uses to IUCN habitats with the method proposed in Lumbierres et al 2021